Covid-19 may have seasons for different temperature zones, study suggests

 He also stressed that linking climate to covid risk is an evolving field of research.
 Several studies with other climate-covid mechanisms have been published in the past few months, including one discussing the challenges of studying such an area.

-It is important to remember that these are only one driver of risk, wrote Zaitchik.
+It is important to remember that these are only one driver of risk, Zaitchik wrote.
 “All evidence is that it has been a secondary driver up to this point in the pandemic.
 It might become more important as covid becomes endemic and settles into a seasonally locked pattern — which many expect that it will.”

-Considering the virus’s environmental and socioeconomic influences, Jutla and colleagues also created a model to predict the risk of covid in the United States weekly.
+Considering the virus’s environmental and socioeconomic influences, Jutla and colleagues also created a model to predict the risk of covid weekly in the United States.

-The model, currently in the beta phase, includes air temperature, humidity, population density, economic stability (income), age, diversity, housing, vaccination data sets and more.
+The model, which is in the beta phase, includes air temperature, humidity, population density, economic stability (income), age, diversity, housing, vaccination data sets and other factors.
 The predictive model builds on work by Jutla and other co-authors, who previously demonstrated how cholera outbreaks are tied to environmental factors such as air temperature and salinity.

 “Social behavioral sciences need to be strongly intertwined with the natural sciences,” said co-author Rita Colwell, a biologist at the University of Maryland who helped uncover the role the environment plays in cholera transmission.
 “The intersection of the physical environment and human behavior in warm and cold regions is exemplified in the covid case reports.”

-The model runs around 80 to 90 percent accuracy nationwide (validated on a county-level scale), although Zaitchik said it is important to see the model in a peer-reviewed form especially because of the model’s novelty.
-"There hasn’t been any robust demonstration of a model like that for covid-19 risk prediction,” he said.
+The model shows about 80 to 90 percent accuracy nationwide (validated on a county-level scale), although Zaitchik said it is important to see the model in a peer-reviewed form, especially because of its novelty.
+“There hasn’t been any robust demonstration of a model like that for covid-19 risk prediction,” he said.

 Overall, the researchers stressed that proper ventilation and filtration, such as masks, are among the most important measures for preventing transmission of the disease.
 Air sampling studies have repeatedly shown that excellent ventilation and filtration can reduce covid case loads, even in larger, relatively crowded places such as gyms.